lhthang96/my-docs/figma.md

-# Figma - Web and application prototyping tool
+# Figma - Web and mobile application prototyping tool

 ## Mask and background